hafiz153/veterinary_clinic/README.md

 ### Conflict Detection

-The system prevents scheduling conflicts by checking for overlapping appointments when the same vet or room is assigned.
+The system prevents scheduling conflicts by checking for overlapping appointments when the same vet or room is assigned at same time.
 This is implemented in the API layer with comprehensive time range checking.

+same Vat + same room + same time ==conflict

 ### Search and Filtering